timothybrink/oak/README.md

  - Booleans are written like identifiers: `true` and `false`.
  - Numeric literals are written like normal: `10` and `0.1`.
  - String literals can be written with either single or double quotes, and can span multiple lines.
 E.g. `'foo'` and `"bar"`.
 Backslashes to escape characters are supported.
  - Array literals are written with square brackets.
 Elements are separated by spaces, e.g. `[1 2 3]`.
 Elements can be expressions.
 Arrays are not a special data type in Oak, although it may look that way: an array literal is just a simple way to create a function that takes an index as input and returns the element associated with that index.
-Arrays have not yet been implemented, but hopefully they will be soon.
+Indexes out of range return null.
+ - There is an additional literal, written as `null`, which represents the null value.
+This is what is returned when a value does not exist, generally speaking.

 ### Block Expressions